-- Each of our non-employee directors will be granted an annual restricted stock unit award (or, upon the director's request, a restricted stock award) on the first business day following the date of our annual meeting of stockholders representing a number of shares of common stock having a grant date fair market value equal to \$130,000.
-This award will vest in full on February 15 of the calendar year immediately following the year of its grant.
-If a non-employee director first joins the board of directors after the annual grant for the calendar year of his or her appointment or election has already been made, then he or she will be granted a restricted stock unit award (or, upon the director's request, a restricted stock award) representing a number of shares of our common stock having an aggregate grant date fair market value equal to \$130,000 pro-rated based on the number of calendar days remaining in the calendar year following such appointment or election.
-Each such grant will vest in full on the first February 15 following its grant date. - In addition to and not in lieu of the annual grant described above, when a non-employee director first joins the board of directors, he or she will be granted a restricted stock unit award (or, upon the director's request, a restricted stock award) representing a number of shares of our common stock having an aggregate grant date fair market value equal to \$170,000.
-Any such grant will vest in three equal annual installments, with the first such vesting date being one year following whichever of February 15, May 15, August 15 or November 15 is soonest to follow the director's date of appointment.
-Such initial grants shall not be prorated in value based on a mid-year appointment.
+- Each of our non-employee directors is granted an annual restricted stock unit award (or, upon the director's request, a restricted stock award) on the first business day following the date of our annual meeting of stockholders representing a number of shares of common stock having a grant date fair market value equal to \$130,000.
+This award vests in full on February 15 of the calendar year immediately following the calendar year of its grant, subject to the non-employee director's continued service through such date and the terms of our 2012 Omnibus Incentive Plan.
+If a non-employee director first joins the board of directors after the annual grant for the calendar year of his or her appointment or election has already been made, then he or she is granted an annual restricted stock unit award (or, upon the director's request, a restricted stock award) on the first business day following his or her appointment or election representing a number of shares of our common stock having an aggregate grant date fair market value equal to \$130,000 pro-rated based on the number of calendar days remaining in the calendar year following such appointment or election.
+This award vests in full on the first February 15 following its grant date, subject to the non-employee director's continued service through such date and the terms of our 2012 Omnibus Incentive Plan. - In addition to and not in lieu of the annual grant described above, when a non-employee director first joins the board of directors, he or she is granted a one-time initial restricted stock unit award (or, upon the director's request, a restricted stock award) on the first business day following his or her appointment or election representing a number of shares of our common stock having an aggregate grant date fair market value equal to \$170,000.
+This award vests in three equal annual installments, with the first such vesting date being one year following whichever of February 15, May 15, August 15 or November 15 is soonest to follow the non-employee director's date of appointment or election, in all cases subject to the non-employee director's continued service through such date and the terms of our 2012 Omnibus Incentive Plan.
+Such initial grants are not prorated.